 For online learning projects at scale, the number of teachers required represents a cost that affects sustainability.
 Many services decide just to hire tutors and support personnel, knowing in advance that they are inadequate and insufficient.
 Students perceive a lack of attention in the online learning service.
-It is recommended that this be added as a practical issue for MOOCs in the Laurillard report.
+It is recommended that this be added as a practical issue for MOOCs in Laurillard et al. (2018).